 - Mobile Phone-Based Agricultural Extension in India

-- Network Effects of a Slum Relocation Program in India
+- Moving to Opportunity or Isolation?
+Network Effects of a Slum Relocation Program in India

 - Predicting Loan Repayment by Rural Households in India

 - Providing Health Insurance through Microfinance Networks in Rural Karnataka, India